 Pre-heat oven to 180C and line a 12 x 8" baking tin (30 x 20cm ) with parchment.

-Melt the butter and sugar together in a large bowl, over a pan of simmering water, stirring occasionally.
+Melt the butter and chocolate together in a large bowl, over a pan of simmering water, stirring occasionally.
 Remove from heat, and if necessary allow to cool to lukewarm.

 Add the sugar and stir to dissolve, then add the vanilla extract.